erozercan/can_erozer_projects/hand_gesture_recognition/readme.md

 In Hand_detection_model.py, you can see the implementation of template matching algortihm.
 This algortihm can be improved by implementing the image pyramids, so that it could better classify the hand gestures from various distances.

+In skin_detection.py, you can see my implementation of skin detection using HSV.

+In video_link.txt, you can find the link of the youtube video that is a demo of the model.

+In hand_gesture_classification_report.docx, you can see my thought process and experimentations.